Lower School

 The Haverford School's pre-kindergarten program is the gateway to a lifelong learning experience.
 Our curriculum employs an integrated, hands-on, thematic approach rooted in reading, writing, math, social studies, and social/emotional development, and includes "specials" in science, art, music, and physical education.

-We emphasize building capable, independent, and self-directed learners.
+We emphasize building capable, independent, and self-directed learners in elementary school.
 Through the use of small groups and a strong student-teacher ratio, we differentiate each boy's work and adapt to his learning profile, abilities, and needs.

 Our full-day kindergarten builds foundations in math and literacy while boys practice problem solving, critical thinking, and reading and writing.
 Boys meet with specialists in science, art, music, and physical education.
 Class trips expand boys' understanding of their community and the world.